 The C&O Canal National Historical Park includes many different habitats as it travels from the Coastal Plain of Washington, DC to the mountains around Cumberland.
 This includes a variety of water sources, preserved woodland, and different rock formations within the Park, which all provide excellent habitat for many animal species.
 Because of this, the C&O Canal, specifically the area around Great Falls, is one of the most biodiverse parks in the National Park System.

 Please enjoy and observe wild animals from a distance.
 Photograph all wildlife from a safe distance.
 Use telephoto lenses and observe quietly.
 Animals can be very protective of their young and can become aggressive if cornered.

-It is dangerous and illegal to feed wild animals including ducks and geese in national parks.
-Wildlife can become dependent on handouts and lose their ability to forage for food causing them to starve.
-Such animals can lose their fear of humans and become aggressive.
+It is dangerous and illegal to feed wild animals, including ducks and geese, in national parks.
+Wildlife can become dependent on handouts and lose their ability to forage for food.
+Such animals can lose their fear of humans and become threatening.

 Help us keep wildlife wild!